-If you operate as a sole trader, the paperwork you’ll need to ensure you have ready includes a minimum of one year’s finalised accounts, or an SA302 from HMRC that is dated less than 18 months old.
+If you operate as a sole trader, as well as all the other paperwork, you’ll need to ensure you have a minimum of one year’s finalised accounts or an SA302 from HMRC that is dated less than 18 months old.

 Contractors and freelancers

-If you’re a contractor or freelancer working through a limited company, you’ll need your current contract and in some case the past 12 months.
+If you’re a contractor or freelancer working through a limited company, you’ll need your current contract and, in some cases, the past 12 months.
 If this is not possible we can revert to using your personal tax returns or company accounts.

-If you’re a limited company director, you’ll need to provide your latest years company accounts or personal tax return as a minimum.
-Some lenders will require two or three years accounts but there are still plenty of options with only one year’s.
+If you’re a limited company director, you’ll need to provide your latest year’s company accounts or personal tax return as a minimum.
+Some lenders will require two or three years’ accounts but there are still plenty of options with only one year’s accounts.